Cinnamon: Food uses

 Cinnamon bark is used as a spice.
 It is principally employed in cookery as a condiment and flavouring material.
 It is used in the preparation of chocolate, especially in Mexico.
 Cinnamon is often used in savoury dishes of chicken and lamb.
 In the United States and Europe, cinnamon and sugar are often used to flavour cereals, bread-based dishes such as toast, and fruits, especially apples; a cinnamon and sugar mixture (cinnamon sugar) is sold separately for such purposes.
 It is also used in Portuguese and Turkish cuisine for both sweet and savoury dishes.
-Cinnamon can also be used in pickling, and in Christmas drinks such as eggnog.
+Cinnamon can also be used in pickling, and in Christmas drinks such as eggnog and mulled wine.
 Cinnamon powder has long been an important spice in enhancing the flavour of Persian cuisine, used in a variety of thick soups, drinks, and sweets.

 Cinnamon is a common ingredient in Jewish cuisine across various communities.
 In Sephardic cooking, it is incorporated into vegetable stews and desserts such as tishpishti and travados, both of which are soaked in honey.
 In Ashkenazi cuisine, cinnamon features in dishes like honey cakes, and kugels.
 It is also one of "four sibling spices" (rempah empat beradik) essential in Malay cuisine along with clove, star anise and cardamom.

 Nutrient composition

-Ground cinnamon is 11% water, 81% carbohydrates (including 53% dietary fiber), 4% protein and 1% fat.
+Ground cinnamon is 11% water, 81% carbohydrates (including 53% dietary fibre), 4% protein and 1% fat.